ASTR 1210 (O'Connell) Study Guide

 dispute the scientific consensus on evolution, global warming,

 vaccination against disease, tobacco-induced illness, etc. These

-groups do not care about the evidence or hold their judgement in
+advocacy groups mostly do not care about the evidence or hold their

 Skepticism based on facts is not an established element in many

 other modes of human thinking.
 Most people are uncomfortable

 with skepticism and instead see virtue in conviction, certainty, and

 Russell remarked, and as we can see daily in news reports, this